JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

    Adds heuristic callback ``f`` to the model.
 Function ``f`` takes as argument only a ``MathProgCallbackData`` object.

-.. function:: cbgetmipsolution(d::MathProgCallbackData)
+.. function:: cbgetmipsolution(d::MathProgCallbackData[, output])

    Grabs current best integer-feasible solution to the model.
+The optional second arugment specifies an output vector.

-.. function:: cbgetlpsolution(d::MathProgCallbackData)
+.. function:: cbgetlpsolution(d::MathProgCallbackData[, output])

    Grabs current best linear relaxation solution to the model.
+The optional second argument specifies an output vector.

 .. function:: cbgetobj(d::MathProgCallbackData)